How to Send and Receive Bitcoin Securely

 With traditional transfers, the money can take three to six business days to arrive in the receiver’s account and requires a substantial fee for same-day deposits.
 With crypto, transfers take seconds.

 Fees tend to be much lower when sending crypto as well.
-Traditional transfer services charge fees close to 10% of the amount being transferred.
+Traditional transfer services charge fees that can be up to 10% of the amount being transferred.
 But with many crypto payment apps, the fees are often less than 1%.

 Traditional transfer services also often have an upper limit on how much you can transfer, which may differ from region to region.
 With cryptocurrencies, no such limit exists.

-Finally, once you have an established account with a leading crypto platform, such as Binance.US, you can send or receive crypto securely without providing any potentially sensitive personal information.
+Finally, once you have established an account and verified your identity with a leading crypto platform, such as Binance.US, you can send or receive crypto securely without providing any additional potentially sensitive personal information.

 Part of the reason you can send and receive crypto so quickly and securely is because of its underlying technology: blockchain.